 When management comes up with a new strategy, it may take many months, if not several years, for that new approach to start playing out.
-Too often investors will buy shares of the stock, and then immediately expect the shares to act in their best interest.
+Too often, investors will buy shares of the stock, and then immediately expect the shares to act in their best interest.

 This completely ignores the much more realistic timeline under which companies operate.
 In general, stocks will take much longer to make the moves that you are hoping for or anticipating.
-When people first get involved with shares of the company, they must not let impatience get the best of them… or their wallet!
+More importantly, the extreme highs and extreme lows don’t matter that much over a long-term investment horizon.

-Learning About Stocks to Invest in From the Wrong Places
+Learning About Stocks From the Wrong Places

-Always remember that just because someone is being featured or interviewed by top media, does not mean they know what they are talking about.
-And indeed, even if they do have a stellar grasp of their topic, that still does not mean they will be right.
+For every good piece of information which may be of benefit, you will probably see hundreds of pieces of really horrible guidance.
+Always remember that just because someone is being featured by top media does not mean they know what they are talking about.
+Even if they do have a stellar grasp of their topic, that still does not mean they will be right.

 Following the Crowd

 In many cases, the majority of people only hear about an investment when it has already performed well.
-If certain types of stocks double or triple in price, the mainstream media tends to cover that move, and tell everyone about how hot the shares have been.
+If certain types of stocks double or triple in price, the mainstream media tends to cover that move and tell everyone about how hot the shares have been.

-Averaging down is typically used by investors who have made a mistake already, and they need to cover over their error.
+Averaging down is typically used by investors who have made a mistake already, and they need to cover their error.
 For example, if they bought the stock at $3.50, and it drops to $1.75, they can make that mistake look a little bit less awful by purchasing a whole bunch more shares at this new, lower price.

-However, what is really happening is that the individual bought a stock which dropped in value, and now they are sinking even more money into this losing trade.
+However, what is really happening is that the individual bought a stock that dropped in value, and now they are sinking even more money into this losing trade.
 This is why some analysts suggest that averaging down is just throwing good money after bad.